Multiple zeta value cycles in low weight: Algebraic cycles

 The cycle $\Lc_{01011}$ is then its restriction to $X$.
 The above linear combination has an empty fiber at $0$ (which allows the use of $\mu^*$).
-However its fiber at $1$ is non empty and given by
+However its fiber at $1$ is nonempty and given by

 and its pull-back by the twisted multiplication $\nu^*$ satisfies

 That is why we have introduced the linear combination